My cart (0)

 Dora managed the Doric Books social media channels, clearly establishing the company's social media presence.
 This included developing content and long-term strategies for TikTok and Instagram, and writing copy focusing on SEO and algorithms on each platform.
 It was a great insight into publishing and marketing, both of which Dora is now pursuing as a career.

-Gareth Jones, BA (Hons) Journalism at RGU, January 2025- current.
+Gareth Jones, BA (Hons) Journalism student at RGU, January 2025- present.

 Gareth is also currently responsible for enhancing our online presence alongside his fellow student Jamie.
 Each week consists of putting aspects of the website under spotlight and finding ways to creatively improve them in order to freshen up its general appearance and navigation.
-Additionally, Gareth has been producing creative content to inform followers and target markets on the general activity of Doric Books over the coming weeks across platforms.
+Additionally, Gareth has been producing creative content to inform followers and target markets on the weekly activity of Doric Books over the coming months across platforms.
 All of these roles have allowed Gareth to work on various different skills to benefit his growth, going into his final year of University.